Kiwi-EcoNet

 Why farmers and contractors are looking for an alternative

-Traditional plastic bale netting does the job of holding a bale together.
-The problems often start afterwards - at feed-out, during clean-up, and when plastic scraps are left where stock can eat them.
+Traditional plastic bale netting holds the bale together, but the problems often come later - at feed-out, during clean-up, and when used plastic has to be collected, stored, or disposed of.

-Plastic scraps in feed can create serious risk if eaten by livestock.
-That risk is one reason farmers are looking for a better option.
+Plastic scraps left in feed or paddocks can create serious risk if eaten by livestock.

-The point is not just to use less plastic.
-It is to reduce the practical problems plastic creates on farms.
+The point is not just less plastic.
+It is fewer plastic problems on farms.

 INTERNATIONAL AVAILABILITY